Is it Time to Reconsider Cash Bonuses in Startups?

 Here are my issues with bonuses:

 Staff just expect them.
-The discussions around the exec table is often about how to give some without disappointing.
+The discussions around the exec table is often about how to give some without disappointment.
 This is the exact opposite intention.
 They are meant to reward extraordinary performance.
 It should feel great to get a bonus.
 Instead, they are expected and staff (at all levels) really just think of bonuses as part of their salary.

 Bonuses are based on forecasts.
 As someone who has created more than his fair share of startup forecasts over the decades, I can confirm that most forecasts are really fraudcasts.
 We just don’t know.
 We create assumptions on top of assumptions.
 In good faith.
 But in reality, we don’t know what is possible.